Last updated on December 22, 2025

 Baleful Mastery

-When exiling something, you often have to pay up for this ability.
+You often have to pay extra for the ability to exile something.
 Baleful Mastery allows you to cheaply exile a creature or planeswalker if you’re okay with your opponent drawing a card.
 I’m here to tell you that you should be totally fine with this.
-More times than not you’ll pay the four mana, but when you’re against the wall the two-mana alternate casting cost may be a lifesaver.
-Exiling is better than destroying and also being able to target planeswalkers makes cards like Baleful Mastery wonderful removal spells.
+You'll pay the full 4 mana when you can, but when you’re up against the wall, the 2-mana alternate casting cost may be a lifesaver.
+Exiling is better than destroying, and also being able to target planeswalkers makes cards like Baleful Mastery wonderful removal spells.

 #1.
 Invoke Despair